mrdunker/IIITB_auto_room_lc/README.md

-## IIITB_RISCV_Home_Appliance_Automation_with_proximity_sensor
+## IIITB_RISCV_Automated_Room_Lighting_control

 This Repository summarizes the work progress made in The RISC-V based project.

 ## Motive

 The aim of this project is to create a system for automation of appliances in a home or room based on the proximity of the user.
-Most rooms are not equiped to automatically turn ON and OFF basic appliances like lights and fans when people enter and exit rooms respectively.This saves a lot of net electricity and helps imporve cost efficeny and power saving.
-Idea is not to make a home or room fully automated as of now but just to automate basic appliances.
+Most rooms are not equipped to automatically turn ON and OFF basic appliances like lights and fans when people enter and exit rooms respectively.This saves a lot of net electricity and helps imporve cost efficeny and power saving.
+The idea is not to make a home or room fully automated as of now but just to automate basic appliances.

 ## Requirement